joeldmyers/zen-youtube/README.md

-# React / Redux Boilerplate Setup 2020

-## Introduction

-The purpose of this repo is to create a baseline setup for React + Redux + Webpack.

-Obviously there are other alternatives - Next.js, create-react-app, etc.

-This is a baseline starting point with React and Redux to create new projects quickly with only the core configuration I want to have generally.

-Below are some notes on setup details.
+# Zen Youtube

+The idea of this is to have a Youtube search page without the annoying related videos.
+Unfortunately, Youtube recently started putting very strict quotas on its search APIs, so this will start to hit errors after a bit and stop working.

 ### Key features: